 There are many ways you can improve energy efficiency in your home.
 Selecting energy-efficient heating and cooling systems is a great start, but to make sure that you get the best performance, the new equipment must be properly installed.
 In fact, improper installation can reduce system efficiency by up to 30 percent.
 Choosing the system (along with a programmable thermostat) that bests meet your living needs is also important.

 Efficient Use of Space

 Faced with rising construction material and labor costs, along with reduced budgets, it is now more important than ever to keep building costs down.
 In addition, LEED for Homes and the National Green Building Standard encourages homes of less than 2,500 square feet.
 By simplifying lifestyles and striving for more sustainability, I encourage homeowners to consider smaller home floor plans for both economical and practical reasons.
 The essence of a smaller floor plan can be found in the quality of design over quantity of space.

 Indoor Air Quality

-Home owners today are increasingly concerned about the Indoor Air Quality (IAQ) of their homes.
+Homeowners today are increasingly concerned about the Indoor Air Quality (IAQ) of their homes.
 Pollutants like mold, radon, carbon monoxide, and VOCs have received greater attention than ever as poor IAQ has been linked to a host of health problems.
-There are many options available to home owners from choice of building materials to radon-reducing features that can be included at the time of construction.
+There are many options available to homeowners from the choice of building materials to radon-reducing features that can be included at the time of construction.
 Consider installing a mechanical ventilation system.
 Mechanical ventilation systems introduce fresh air using ducts and fans, instead of relying on holes or cracks in the walls and windows.